Guess Who Is Using Salesforce for More than Just CRM

 Here you go, here’s the answer key: Company A is Hershey’s, Company B is Spotify, Company C is Coca-Cola, and Company D is College Forward.

-To set up your business for success with Salesforce like these companies, learn more about the essential foundations of a successful software project by downloading our free eBook The 5 Pillars of a Successful Software Project eBook.
+To set up your business for success with Salesforce like these companies, learn more about the essential foundations of a successful software project by downloading our free eBook Roadmap to Successful Salesforce Implementation.